meltyourface/blank/posts/Sex-magick-rituals/Ritual-for-Connecting-with-Sexual-Deities-and-Guides/index.md

 ## The Sacred Union of Carnal Divinity

-Purpose: This Sex magick ritual is designed to invoke and establish a profound connection with sexual spirit guides and deities, enhancing self-awareness, deepening intimate connections, and providing spiritual guidance to the practitioner.
+**Purpose**: This Sex magick ritual is designed to invoke and establish a profound connection with sexual spirit guides and deities, enhancing self-awareness, deepening intimate connections, and providing spiritual guidance to the practitioner.

-Materials:
+**Materials**:

 1. **Offerings**:
     - Herbs: Damiana, Yohimbe, Rose petals